 \subsection{Methodology}

-Our developed approach follows three phases: \begin{enumerate} \item \emph{Collating target vulnerabilities for identification.} This was devised by comprehensively examining the OpenSSL vulnerability disclosure announcements~\cite{openssl:vulnerabilities} and identifying candidate vulnerabilities.
-Candidate vulnerabilities cause internal micro-architectural state changes but whose effects are not immediately observable, e.g.\ does not induce a crash or infinite loop or returns certain function values.
-In total, we successfully utilised six vulnerabilities whose descriptions, CVE numbers, and commit IDs are given in Appendix~\ref{sec:cve_description}. \item \emph{Compiling labelled data samples}.
-HPC measurements were collected using all available counters across patched functions from the above vulnerability disclosures.
-These functions are often documented as part of CVE entries; NIST's National Vulnerability Database (NVD)~\cite{nist:nvd} aggregates technical write-ups, third-party advisories, exploit code and, importantly, commit-level patch details for CVEs.
-For each vulnerability identified in \Circled{1}, we collected HPC measurements of 10,000 executions of \texttt{libcrypto} functions of the same OpenSSL major and minor versions, but from different \emph{lettered} versions before and after the patch was implemented.\footnote{For example, for a function that was patched in OpenSSL \texttt{v1.1.0f}, measurements were taken using \texttt{v1.1.0a-e} (unpatched) and \texttt{v1.1.0f-n} (patched).} In contrast to \S\ref{sec:algorithm_identification}, which considered algorithm identification as a multi-class classification problem, we treated vulnerability detection as a \emph{binary} problem with feature vectors assigned labels $[0,1] \in \mathbb{N}$ (0 = patched, 1 = unpatched). \item \emph{Model selection and evaluation}.
-Following the same method as \S\ref{sec:algorithm_identification_methodology}, several models were trained using an 80:20 training-test set ratio, 10-fold cross-validation, and exhaustive grid search for hyper-parameter optimisation.
-In addition to classification accuracy, precision, recall, and F1-score metrics were employed for evaluating binary classification performance.\footnote{This is important when considering the unbalanced nature of vulnerability detection in this context.
-Datasets of vulnerabilities remedied in early OpenSSL lettered versions, e.g.\ \texttt{1.1.0b}, will contain far fewer `unpatched' labels than those in later versions, thereby necessitating evaluation metrics that also consider relevance.} \end{enumerate}
+Our developed approach follows three phases: \begin{enumerate} \item \emph{Preliminary vulnerability identification.} We comprehensively examined the OpenSSL vulnerability disclosure announcements\footnote{\url{https://www.openssl.org/news/vulnerabilities.html}} to identify vulnerabilities that cause internal micro-architectural state changes, but whose effects are not immediately observable (e.g.\ does not induce a crash, infinite loop, or returns certain function values).
+Vulnerable/patched functions were located using NIST's National Vulnerability Database (NVD), which aggregates technical write-ups, third-party advisories, and, importantly, commit-level patch details for CVEs.
+In total, we successfully identified six vulnerabilities, which may be used for DSA, RSA, and ECDSA private key recovery.
+The descriptions, CVE numbers, and commit IDs are given in Appendix~\ref{sec:cve_description}. \item \emph{Collecting labelled data samples}.
+For each vulnerability, we collected HPC measurements of 10,000 executions using all available counters (privileged and unprivileged).
+We measured offending \texttt{libcrypto} functions of the same major and minor version, but from different \emph{lettered} versions before and after the patch was implemented.
+For example, for a function patched in \texttt{v1.1.0f}, measurements were taken from the preceding \texttt{v1.1.0a-e} (unpatched) and successive versions \texttt{v1.1.0f-n} (patched).
+This required compiling and linking our PAPI measurement harness against multiple individual \texttt{libcrypto} lettered versions.
+In contrast to \S\ref{sec:algorithm_identification}, which considered functon recognition as a multi-class problem, vulnerability detection is treat as a \emph{binary} problem, where measurement vectors were assigned labels in the range $[0,1] \in \mathbb{N}$ (0 = patched, 1 = unpatched). \item \emph{Model selection and evaluation}.
+Following the same method as \S\ref{sec:algorithm_identification_methodology}, multiple models were trained using an 80:20 training-test set ratio, 10-fold cross-validation, and exhaustive grid search for hyper-parameter optimisation.
+In addition to classification accuracy, precision, recall, and F1-score metrics were employed for evaluating binary classification performance.
+This is important when considering the unbalanced nature of vulnerability detection in this context.
+Measurement data sets of vulnerabilities remedied in early OpenSSL lettered versions, e.g.\ \texttt{1.1.0b}, will contain far fewer `unpatched' labels than those in later versions, thus necessitating evaluation metrics that consider relevance. \end{enumerate}